 - Using your finger slide off the gnocchi dough onto a floured cookie sheet.

 - Place in the refrigerator a minimum of 10 minutes set up/ firm up.

 Cooking the Gnocchi

-- Bring a pot of water to a soft boil and add 2 Tsp of salt.
+- Bring a pot of water to a soft boil and add 2 teaspoon of salt.
 Add one gnocchi to the water and cook till it floats and almost doubles in size.
 Pull one out and check for doneness.

-- Add 1 cup of chicken stock to a pan and reduce by half, then add in butter, a pinch of nutmeg, and 1 Tsp of lemon juice and cook down till you like the consistency.
+- Add 1 cup of chicken stock to a pan and reduce by half, then add in butter, a pinch of nutmeg, and 1 teaspoon of lemon juice and cook down till you like the consistency.
 You can always add more butter to help with consistency.